-The RUAIETH 2025 conference covers responsible use of artificial intelligence (AI) and emerging technologies (ET) in higher education and emerging trends in policy, governance and ethics of technology supported education delivery in Africa.
-There will be hackathons and workshops running concurrent with industry exhibitions and technical presentations.
+The RUAIETH 2026 symposium covers responsible use of artificial intelligence (AI) and emerging technologies (ET) in higher education and emerging trends in policy, governance and ethics of technology supported education delivery in Africa.

 Namibia University of Science and Technology